Evobolics/EvoAssembly/README.md

 * unsafe code not tested yet, though pointers types should be supported.
 * no p-invoke support yet
 * assembly and module attributes not supported
-* modifiers not fully supported
+* modifiers not supported
-* issues with exception handling
-* structs not marke with the correct size
+* structs possibly not marke with the correct size

+## Limitations

+* It is not possible to create some recursively defined types, nor is it possible to create some nested type relationships, due to .NET runtime emit API limitations.

-*Last Updated:* July 25th, 2018
+*Last Updated:* August 8th, 2018